Nikkinoodl/FVM-Demo/README.md

 ![Refine-1](https://github.com/user-attachments/assets/d8044139-82d0-44c2-958c-b219894d8de8)

 Each time you click **[Refine]**, the grid will be redrawn and will appear more granular.
 You can repeat the **[Refine]** operation as many times as you like, but to start I'd recommend making the grid like the example below.
+Skip **3.Extended Tiling** for now.

-When you are satisfied with the grid, you must click **[Finalize]**.
+When you are satisfied with the grid, go to **4.Commit** and click **[Finalize]**.
 This performs some pre-processing of the grid geometry and prepares for the CFD calculations.
 Once the grid is finalized, you can proceed with CFD calculations.

-A finalized grid can be only re-built by clicking on the **[Reset]** button, other wise, otherwise you can re-start the grid at anytime by clicking on **[Build]**.
+A finalized grid can be only re-built by clicking on the **[Reset]** button, otherwise you can re-start the grid at anytime by clicking on **[Build]**.

 ![Refine-3](https://github.com/user-attachments/assets/9f5c97d2-3271-4b35-b9be-400433f77b89)